This post contains affiliate links.

 The love of good books flows steadily through my bloodstream–always has.
 I have to admit, though, that I tend to stick to the tried-and-true classics, titles that have staying power and have inspired readers for generations.

 But I also love stumbling across a new-to-me book on a library’s shelf and flipping through to discover that it has the makings of a classic after all–it inspires, it teaches, it tells a deeper story.
-And in the past year there have been many such books released.

 Here are ten nonfiction titles, along with excerpts from the reviews they’ve been given, that you and yours might enjoy checking out:

 The Boy Who Loved Math: The Improbable Life of Paul Erdos

 by Deborah Heiligman (Author), LeUyen Pham (Illustrator)